What Video Equipment Do I Need?

 Shotgun mics are sometimes fitted with a muff or windscreen.
 The windscreen/muff covers the mic entirely and keeps breezes from blowing directly into the filaments (this tends to cause an annoying, scratchy sound and muffles other audio before it reaches the mic).

 A boom pole is an extendable rod that holds the shotgun mic at the far end and allows it to be hung over the action in a scene, close to where the bulk of the sound is taking place.
 In this way a louder, more clear sound signal can be recorded from afar without any interference, even if the shot is framed widely.

-Boom poles tend to be expensive, but there are a few ways you can make a cheap one yourself using a lightbulb changing kit and a shockmount.
+Boom poles tend to be expensive, but there are a few ways you can make a cheap one yourself.
+I made my own for half the price of the cheapest boom pole using a lightbulb changing kit and an inexpensive shock mount.

 Another expensive piece of filming equipment, a professional steadicam can cost tens of thousands of dollars.
 It is made up of a padded metal harness that fits snugly around the cameraperson’s shoulders and abdomen, and a balancing arm that holds the camera.